-What bothered me when I was initially charged for that sightseeing tour in Harlem at 2 a.m. was that the Uber driver and me were both equally stuck.
+What bothered me when I was initially charged for that sightseeing tour in Harlem at 2 a.m. was that the Uber driver and I were both equally stuck.
 We could not reset the contract or adjust the fee – there was no way to correct the financial impact of the driver’s mistake.

 When I told a good friend the story about the missed turn and the difficulty in resolving the problem, he thought for a while.
 He then said that improving the app to enable it to negotiate these kinds of problems with the corporation would be a mistake.
-“They can’t do that – the driver cannot use his time to negotiate with the company via app in order to resolve a problem.
-This is what you do in traditional taxi.
+“They can’t do that – the driver cannot use his time to negotiate with the company via the app in order to resolve a problem.
+This is what you do in a traditional taxi.
 What Uber can do is predict this kind of situation and improve its service.”

 My friend is smart.
 I realized that the unique feeling that Uber provides is “this is not your problem – just enjoy the ride.”
 It’s perfect service, a smooth, almost automated drive from beginning to end.
-That’s the vibe, whether reality or not.
+That’s the vibe, whether real or not.

 So coming home from my friend’s house, I started to read more about Uber, and I found this must-read piece written by Steven Greenhouse.
-But while Greenhouse points out all the serious questions about the old economy versus the new economy, and raises other questions about exploitation, social solidarity, unions, working rights and much more, my friend Greenhouse forgot to consider one very important actor in this story.
+But while Greenhouse points out all the serious questions about the old economy versus the new economy, and raises other questions about exploitation, social solidarity, unions, working rights and much more, my friend Greenhouse forgot to consider one very important factor in this story.
 That is me – the passenger, the end user.
 Greenhouse tells us the story of the company from the time of its inception six years ago.
 He writes about the brazenness of Uber founder Travis Kalanick, and about the creepy aspects of a company that is run by an app.
-The use of rude, depersonalized terms like “deactivated” and “reactivated” instead of “fired” and “reemployed” must offend a sublime mind like Greenhouse’s.
+The use of rude depersonalized terms like “deactivated” and “reactivated” instead of “fired” and “reemployed” must offend a sublime mind like Greenhouses.
 (This perversion of language, reminds me of the ridiculous use of the word “guest” instead of “customer” that the Japanese store Uniqlo uses here in Manhattan.
 “Next guest, please!” they call as you wait in line to pay for your purchase.)
 Did something get lost in translation?

-However, Uber is not just a new model of company.
+However, Uber is not just a new model of a company.
 It is not just a company with a fresh design.
 Uber may be hip, but that’s not all it is.
 It is all that Greenhouse described and more.
 I would love to know more about how the drivers are selected, what standards Uber uses to choose their contract drivers.
 I will probably have to wait for a while, but I am tempted to try the experience of being an Uber driver myself.
 I only have to wait until my local DMV lets me count my driving experience from across three different continents towards an American driver’s license.
 Then I will take this job for a couple of days a week, probably for a limited period of time, just so that I can understand and explain how it really works.

 However, there are already some reports from behind the scenes at Uber about what is happening in Uber’s “warehouse.”
 We all want to know where humanity is heading, right?
 In his aforementioned piece, Greenhouse describes the economic reality of one driver: